ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_ES_Lint.md

 ---
-title: "JS - ES Lint"
+title: "ES Lint"
 quadrant: "tools"
 ring: "adopt"
-tags: [hmpps]
+tags: [hmpps, Frontend Tools, Testing and Quality Assurance]
 ---

 A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.